w4rdr43w4n/MusicPlayer/Readme.md

 This is not a web application ,however, you can convert it into one using frameworks like , flask or django if you are using python , or express on NodeJS.

-Note: There are commented sections for deployment purposes, remember to uncomment them when you try this locally, see (index.html, process.js)

 ### Steps

 To use current version of <b style="color:green;font-weight:1000;">Music Player</b>: